LIVESTREAMED: Showbiz Agenda on Zylofon FM

-Join Zylofon Media’s Sammy Baah (Sammy Flex) with his panllists as they dissect trending issues in the world of showbiz.
+Zylofon Media’s Arnold Alavanyo sits in for the regular host, Sammy Flex together with his panelists as they dissect trending issues in the world of showbiz.

 Showbiz Agenda which seeks to address pertinent issues in showbiz and many more airs on Zylofon 102.1 FM every morning from 10 am to 12 noon.